CSP Policy Builder

 About This Tool

-Content Security Policy (CSP) is a security standard that helps prevent cross-site scripting (XSS), clickjacking, and other code injection attacks.
-This builder helps you create a policy by selecting the directives you need.
+Content Security Policy (CSP) is a critical security layer that helps detect and mitigate certain types of attacks, including Cross-Site Scripting (XSS) and data injection attacks.
+This interactive builder helps you construct complex CSP headers by selecting directives and adding trusted sources.

 Features

-• Quick presets for Google Fonts, Analytics, YouTube, and CDNs
+• Quick presets for common services like Google Fonts, Analytics, YouTube, and CDNs

-• Custom domains — add your own URLs to any directive
+• Custom domains — add your own trusted URLs to any directive

-• 7 export formats — HTTP header, Nginx, Apache, Cloudflare, Netlify, Vercel, and meta tag
+• 7 export formats — ready-to-use config for Nginx, Apache, Cloudflare, Vercel, and more

-• Report-Only mode — test your policy before enforcing
+• Report-Only mode — test your policy without blocking resources

 How to Use